substrate-system/frost-dkg/README.md

 After Round 2, each participant has received encrypted shares from all other participants.
-The `receiveShare` method decrypts these shares using the X25519 shared secret established during initialization.
+The `receiveShare` method decrypts these shares using the X25519 shared secret established during step 1.

 The `verifyShare` method then uses Pedersen commitments (the polynomial commitments from Round 1) to cryptographically verify that each decrypted share